Electric potential, Standard hydrogen electrode, Electrochemical series and Measurement of Electrode Potentials

 Standard hydrogen electrode is used in measuring of unknown potentials of electrodes in the cells where, the electric potential of hydrogen equals zero because the potential difference between hydrogen and its ions is zero, Condition: Conc.
 HCl = 1 molar, pressure = 1 atmosphere.

-The plate of platinum (1 cm²) has a tendency to absorb H2 gas contact with the solution of HCl, The layer of black spongy platinum which covers the platinum sheet in the standard hydrogen electrode is used to collect the hydrogen gas on it.
+The plate of platinum (1 cm²) tends to absorb H2 gas contact with the solution of HCl, The layer of black spongy platinum which covers the platinum sheet in the standard hydrogen electrode is used to collect the hydrogen gas on it.

 The states in which the potential of hydrogen electrode changes from zero: